Shirajuki/anki-redesign/README.md

 **Manually tested on the following Anki versions:**

 - 2.1.54
-- 2.1.53
 - 2.1.50
 - 2.1.49
 - 2.1.26
 - 2.1.22

-**(Planned) Updates / todos (as of 18.04.2022):**
+**(Planned) Updates / todos (as of 26.07.2022):**

-- [x] Add user customization on all styling views through the user_files folder (user custom CSS injection) (v0.0.5)
-- [x] Add more lightweight modern styling for other views / qt dialogs (v0.1.0)
-- [x] Add dialog window for configuration and user customizations (will replace config.json for a better ease) (v0.1.0)
-- [x] Add styling support for QT6 when it gets released (will do for 2.1.50 beta if requested or the need is there)
-- [x] Manually test for backwards compatibility on older major Anki versions.
-(2.1.22 &amp; 26 tested)
+- [x] "Advanced Review Button" add-on compatibility
+- [ ] "Full screen" add-on compatibility
+- [ ] Fix correct color switches on theming
-- [ ] Add configuration for better ease in adding/resetting custom themes
+- [ ] Add configuration for better ease in adding/resetting custom themes as well as have them persisted after updates
+- [ ] Add translation support so that the community can help with the translation
+- [ ] Add a public theme sharing site where users can upload their themes and possibly have them preinstalled alongside the add-on
 - [ ] Optimize the code performance better, making the Add-on more lightweight
 - [ ] Add styling support for strictly QT6 when QT5 gets completely replaced in a future update